Lecturer in Health: Science, Society and Policy, and in Legal Studies and Undergraduate Advising Head for HSSP

 ExpertiseIn addition to teaching at Brandeis since 2007, I am a practicing health care attorney.

 I have been practicing law for over 20 years.
 I've worked for several hospitals, health care providers, and academic research and development organizations.
 I work “in-house” – meaning that my only client is the corporation that I work for.
 I don’t ever go to court.
 Instead, I’m essentially business lawyer with a specialty in health care.
 My expertise includes regulatory compliance, risk management, ethics, and patient rights.

 I am a graduate of Wellesley College (I double majored in History and Psychology), Boston College Law School, and the Harvard School of Public Health.
 During college, I rowed port on the Varsity Crew.
 Prior to law school, I worked for 2 years, first as a paralegal and then with health care policy researchers.

 I was born in California, raised in rural Connecticut, and now live in Watertown, MA.
-I enjoy in-line skating, mentoring, and exploring with my husband and our two lively rescued dogs – Minnie Cooper and Cora.
+I enjoy in-line skating, mentoring, and exploring with my husband and our three lively rescued dogs – Minnie Cooper, Cora, and Hali.

 |HSSP||135a||Special Topics in Public Health: U.S. History and Policy|